redbadger/crux/docs/src/rfcs/decouple-from-http-types.md

 `crux_http::http::{Url, Version}`, etc.

-Because features must be **additive** — enabling a feature should only add to a crate's API, never change or remove things — `crux_http::http` will always re-export the real `http` crate, regardless of whether `http-types` is enabled.
+Because features must be **additive** — enabling a feature should only add to a crate's API, never change or remove things — `crux_http::http` always re-exports the real `http` crate, regardless of whether `http-types` is enabled.
 The `http-types` feature adds interop on top; it does not alter the default representation.
-Existing code that imports `crux_http::http::Body`, `crux_http::http::mime::HTML`, etc. will need to update its import paths (this is a breaking release), but the migration is mechanical and the target is clear.
+Existing code that imported `crux_http::http::Body`, `crux_http::http::mime::HTML`, etc. needed to update its import paths (this was a breaking release), but the migration was mechanical and the target was clear.

 ## Foreign type generation (Swift, Kotlin, TypeScript)